 These small dogs should also visit the groomer occasionally, probably about every 6 to 8 weeks.
 Even if you’re growing out their hair, the groomer can still give them a nice bath and brush out while also trimming their hair slightly.
 That way, their coats can stay nice and healthy, making it easier for them to grow longer.
 However, if you don’t want to deal with excessive brushing, then it’s perfectly fine to get your Maltese’s hair cut short too.
 Most grooming appointments include nail trimming, which should be done at least once a month for any dog breed.

 In between grooming appointments, you will likely need to bathe your Maltese yourself.
 They should get a good bath at least once a month, but possibly more if they love playing outside.
 Since their coats are pure white, it’s easy for dirt and debris to show.
 So, find a high quality shampoo to help your Maltese look clean and feel soft at all times.
 Always brush your dog after their baths to keep their hair extra healthy.

-Yes, Maltese do shed a little, but they’re still one of the best breeds for people with allergies.
+Yes, Maltese do shed a little, but all dogs do.
+Luckily, they’re still one of the best breeds for people with allergies though because their shedding is often unnoticeable.
 Their low shedding makes them less likely to cause allergic reactions and it can help keep your home clean too.
 However, you need to remember that grooming a Maltese is not always cheap or easy.
 They require a lot of brushing and trips to the groomer.
 So, make sure you have enough time and money to commit to grooming your dog before bringing home a Maltese.